-- 1. Regularly scheduled classes; - 2.
-Extra or rescheduled classes: - 3.
-Seminars and special instructional lectures sponsored by an administrative or academic department or the Department of - Distance Learning and Professional Education, or - 4.
+- 1. Regularly scheduled classes: - 2.
+Extra or rescheduled classes; - 3.
+Seminars and special instructional lectures sponsored by an administrative or academic department or Georgia Tech Professional Education, or - 4.
 Authorized consulting, contract or sponsored research; - 5.
 Institute-wide initiatives approved by an Institute Vice President, College Dean, or the President.